 Also, if you aren't appointing a local guardian, then you should appoint a temporary local guardian.
 This document should ensure that your children never become wards of the state for a single second.
 A ward of the state is an obligation of the state.
 The state would act as their legal guardian until someone else was appointed.

 Even if you were incapacitated temporarily, a legally appointed guardian would need to be appointed through this document.
 If you are still alive, then your Will won't be activated and a guardian couldn't be appointed without this documentation of your wishes.

-Also called a Medical Power of Attorney.
-If you can’t make healthcare decisions for yourself, then you appoint someone to do it for you.
+Also called a Medical Power of Attorney, a Healthcare Surrogate is an often overlooked but necessary piece of your estate plan.
+If you can't make healthcare decisions for yourself, then you appoint someone to do it for you.
 You would include HIPAA release documentation in this paperwork.